B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 I packed my suitcase and set out on a journey.

-The set of icons you see depends on which programs or services you have installed and how your computer manufacturer set up your computer.
+The set of icons depends on how the manufacturer set up your computer.

-Attachments can be limited to a certain size file chosen by the person who set up the forum.
+Attachments can be limited by the person who set up the forum.

 Please, sit down so we can start the class.

-She looked surprised and put out and left me standing for a few minutes but then invited me to sit down.
+She left me standing for a few minutes but then invited me to sit down.

-She was due to fly to Barcelona with her mother on their first holiday together since she and Julie’s dad split up.
+She was due to fly to Barcelona on their first holiday since she and Julie’s dad split up.

-Posy and Lola, with much eye contact, decided to split up and go for either end of the bar.
+Posy and Lola decided to split up and go for either end of the bar.

 The plane took off ten minutes after the last passenger had sat down.

-Ladies and gentlemen, almost all of you have mentioned the Convention, which will take up a great deal of our attention as of 28 February.
+Almost all of you have mentioned the Convention, which will take up a great deal of our attention.

-I really must start tidying the place up.
+I really must start tidying up the place.

 He tried to tidy up because he didn’t want the maid to see the mess.